legendu-net/blog/misc/content/2020/01/docker-for-nvidia-gpu/docker-for-nvidia-gpu.markdown

         :::bash
         lspci -v | grep VGA

-1. You can use the command `nvidia-smi` to query GPU metrics on both Windows and Linux.
+1. You can use the following command to query the live GPU usage on both Windows and Linux.

+        :::shell
+         !nvidia-smi --query-gpu=timestamp,name,pci.bus_id,driver_version,pstate,pcie.link.gen.max,pcie.link.gen.current,temperature.gpu,utilization.gpu,utilization.memory,memory.total,memory.free,memory.used --format=csv -l 5
     For more discussions,
     please refer to
     [Useful nvidia-smi Queries](https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries)
     .
-    On Linux,
+    In additional,
-    you can use the command `watch nvidia-smi` or `nvtop` to check the live usage of GPUs.
+    you can use the command `nvtop` to check the live usage of GPUs on Linux.
     `nvtop` is recommended
     as it presents simple visualizations in addition to the current usage statistics.
+    `nvtop` can be install on Ubuntu using the following command.

         :::bash
         apt-get install nvtop